Before a planning application is submitted

 Building regulations set standards for the design and construction of buildings to ensure the safety and health for people using those buildings.
 They also include requirements for the conservation of fuel and power and provision of disabled access.

-Planning seeks to guide the way our towns, cities and countryside develop.
+Planning seeks to guide the way our towns, villages and countryside develop.
 Planning therefore controls the use of land and buildings, the appearance of buildings and their surroundings, highway access and the impact a development will have on the general environment.

 For many types of building work, separate permission under both planning and building regulations will be required.
 Where building work only involves internal alterations, building regulations approval may only be needed.